quantaliz/solaibot/webpage/video-script.md

 And here's the magic: it can autonomously pay for content using Solana blockchain.

-When your AI needs paid data, it detects it, requests your approval through your wallet, and completes the payment—all in under a second."
+When your AI needs paid data, it detects it, requests your approval through your wallet, and completes the payment — all in under a second."

 ---